 - Call them first, call them often: Bring information to your sellers, and help educate them about their current micro market.
 If they know that you are going to be calling them regularly to encourage them to make positive choices to sell, they will become conditioned to think more seriously about selling their home.

 - Create a killer updated CMA: Many agents fail to provide updated CMAs for their listings after the first appointment.
 This is a significant mistake.
-Your clients will need revised information to help with realizing specific pricing corrections for their list price.
+Your clients will need revised information to help them understand your recommended pricing corrections for their listing.

 Update your listing’s image